Posted: 3 years ago

-Since our bot can be remote-controlled, we cannot use the power cable as it would limit the operating range.
+Since our bot can be remote-controlled, we cannot use the power cable to limit the operating range.
 We, therefore, acquired a portable power bank to stick onto the chassis; the power bank is rechargeable and is used to power up the Raspberry Pi.
-The limitation of such item is that it’s simply not strong enough to power both the computer and the motors, and that’s where the additional battery come in.
+The limitation of such an item is that it’s simply not strong enough to power both the computer and the motors, and that’s where the additional battery come in.
 A connection is applied to the DC motor so that it can connect to the motors.
-We cannot fit another power bank onto the chassis, so we decided to use a smaller disposable battery that can be connected to the breadboard.
+We cannot fit another power bank onto the chassis, so we decided to use a smaller disposable battery connected to the breadboard.
 All these components mentioned above have pins that need to be plugged.

 The breadboard is used as a frame to create our electric circuit; it is usually composed of a tin plate encased with plastic with holes.
 These holes act as contact points to attach numerous electronic components to create a connection/ circuit.